xandrd/Kistory/README.md

 - Structural damage
 - EVA
 - Board from EVA
-- kerbanaut death in the current vessel
+- Kerbanaut death in the current vessel

-### Display
+### Visualization
 - Toolbar plugin is used
 - Show list of missions
 - Show list of events of selected mission in the separate window